vlshyna/charity-growth-project/README.md

 #### 3. Visual Appeal and Human Imagery

-Another study found that **visual appeal and images of people** increase perceptions of a nonprofit website's **benevolence and competence**.
+Another study [*The effect of charity website design on perceived consistency and its consequences Available to Purchase*](https://www.emerald.com/intr/article-abstract/33/3/994/184803/The-effect-of-charity-website-design-on-perceived?redirectedFrom=fulltext) found that **visual appeal and images of people** increase perceptions of a nonprofit website's **benevolence and competence**.
 These perceptions, in turn, influence people's intention to use the website for donations.

 Implication for our website
 > Particular attention should therefore be paid to the quality and authenticity of the visual content. **No AI or Stock photos** - Only Real photos of the horses, farm, staff, volunteers etc.